 As a bonus, we WILL be wearing the shorts pictured above.

-A: Close to 500 movie theaters across the country.
+to 500 movie theaters across the country.
 Find out your nearest theater and buy tickets by entering your zip code here

 Q: Where is it being broadcast from?